Welcome to Cornell Engineering!

 Several items require your attention in the coming weeks and throughout the rest of the summer.
 Each will help ensure that you are prepared for your academic transition in the fall.
-Additionally, please check your email weekly throughout the summer, as we will provide critical updates and information to guide your matriculation process.
+Additionally, please check your Cornell email weekly throughout the summer, as we will provide critical updates and information to guide your matriculation process.

 The university will send information via email about activating your NetID after Cornell has received your deposit.
-If you have not received your NetID by May 18th or have questions about the NetID activation process, please contact the IT Service Desk by calling (607) 255-5500 or by emailing firstname.lastname@example.org.
+If you have not received your NetID by May 15th or have questions about the NetID activation process, please contact the IT Service Desk by calling (607) 255-5500 or by emailing firstname.lastname@example.org.

 Courses vary greatly in their coverage and emphasis of topics.
-Accordingly, the on-line Engineering Math Diagnostic Questions are designed only to assess your current mastery of basic calculus topics that are pre-requisites for Math 1910 - Calculus for Engineers (the initial engineering math course).
+Accordingly, the on-line Engineering Math Diagnostic Questions are designed only to assess your current mastery of basic calculus topics that are pre-requisites for Math 1910: Calculus for Engineers (the initial engineering math course).

 The results of the Math Diagnostic provide us with helpful information to assist students with the transition to Engineering and does not determine your placement for your fall math course; nor is it noted on your academic record.
 You will have complete control over your enrollment in a math course this fall during the course pre-enrollment process in July.

 Detailed instructions for selecting and enrolling in your fall math course will be available to you soon.

 Please use either Internet Explorer or Firefox to complete the on-line Engineering Math Diagnostic Questions after you have activated your Cornell NetID.

 3. Complete and submit the on-line Student Advising Profile no later than May 17th.

 You will not be able to access the Student Advising Profile until you have activated your NetID and completed the on-line Engineering Math Diagnostic Questions.